Vondelpark in Amsterdam

 Vondelpark has six play areas and one large playground near Groot Melkhuis.
 It is also possible to rent skates there at Snoephuisje (near Amstelveenseweg entrance), pancake are served there as well.
 In June until beginning of September, the open air-theatre stages free children's shows.
 Traditionally on the Queensday, the Vondelpark becomes a Kinder Market where only kids may trade.

-Vondelstraat – a street that goes along the park has been constructed in decades after the establishment of the Vondelpark with many houses constructed by a foremost Amsterdam architect, designer of Rijksmuseum and Central Station, Pierre Cuypers with the house he designed for himself at no. 75.
-Hollandse Manege – today The Living Horse Museum is located at no. 140.
+Vondelstraat - a street that goes along the park has been constructed in decades after the establishment of the Vondelpark with many houses constructed by a foremost Amsterdam architect, designer of Rijksmuseum and Central Station, Pierre Cuypers with the house he designed for himself at no. 75.
+And De Hollandse Manege is at no. 140.